Jordan Isadore – Dancer, Choreographer, Video Editor

 Artists Bios:

-Kaitlin McCarthy and Jenny Peterson have been making strange performance works together in Seattle, WA since 2013.
-Often performing as “The Bonnies,” they gravitate to the grotesque/off-kilter/marvelous like moths to the flame.
+The Bonnies (Kaitlin McCarthy and Jenny Peterson) have been making strange performance works together in Seattle, WA since 2013, gravitating to the grotesque/off-kilter/marvelous like moths to the flame.
 They have performed at WET’s Six-Pack Series, Velocity’s NextFest, OTB’s Open Studio, Boost Dance Festival, NEPO 5k, Seattle Intl Dance Festival, High F@ggotry, and other underground art salons and nightlife performance venues.
-In 2024 they premiered their first evening-length work, DRIVE WOLVES MAD, and toured it to Portland, OR and San Diego, CA.
+In 2024 they premiered their first evening-length work, DRIVE WOLVES MAD, and toured it to Performance Works NW in Portland, OR and Light Box Theater in San Diego, CA.

 Silas Borgstrom Ruesler – Performer, Creator